Almond Eye Surgery & Canthoplasty London & UK

 At your in-person consultation, your surgeon will perform a detailed physical examination and provide customised recommendations on the ideal combination of procedures to produce optimal results.

-Recovery after canthoplasty
+Recovery after Almond Eye Surgery

 Canthoplasty is a minimally invasive procedure with limited surgical dissection, so the recovery process is quick and straightforward.
 Most patients can fully recover within 2 to 3 weeks after surgery.
 More extensive surgical correction, especially when the procedure is combined with a blepharoplasty or a brow lift, may require a longer recovery period.
 You should expect a recovery period of up to 4 weeks if the procedure is combined with a lower blepharoplasty.

-Common side effects after lateral canthoplasty include:
+Common side effects after lateral canthoplasty includes:

 - Bruising and swelling around the eyes